piegope/doc/docs/en/kb/remote-desktop-manager/how-to-articles/implement-custom-login-mode.md

 1. Click ***OK*** in the ***Microsoft SQL Server*** window to save your configuration, then ***OK*** again to leave the data source settings view.
 1. Using this new configuration, create all other custom login users in ***Administration – Users – Add User***.

-When all other custom login users have been created, continue to the <a href="#distribute-the-configuration">next section</a>.
+When all other custom login users have been created, continue to the next section.

 ## Distribute the Configuration